 Frigidaire, GE, Samsung, Whirlpool, and Maytag are the only manufacturers to make dishwashers with plastic tubs.
 Most brands are selling more stainless steel tubs than plastic now.

 A few are stainless with a plastic bottom like Samsung and the Bosch Ascenta dishwasher series.

 All of the models we are introducing in this article have stainless steel tubs.

 American and European Dishwashers at Yale Appliance in Hanover

-Dishwashers are split between American-style models (like Electrolux, Frigidaire, GE, Whirlpool, Maytag, Samsung, Jenn-Air, and KitchenAid) and European-style models (Bosch, Thermador, Asko, Beko, and Miele).
+Dishwashers are split between American-style models (like Electrolux, Frigidaire, GE, Whirlpool, Maytag, Samsung, JennAir, and KitchenAid) and European-style models (Bosch, Thermador, Beko, KitchenAid (has both styles), and Miele).

 The American style has a grinder on the bottom to handle any leftovers, whereas the European style has a removable filter.

-If you want a quiet dishwasher, look for a decibel level between 42 and 44 dBA.
+If you want a quiet dishwasher, look for a decibel level under 44 dB.

-You should not pay for just quietness as a feature below 44 dBAs.
-At a certain level, decibel differences are not detectable in the lower dBAs.
+You should not pay for a silence rating of 44 dB or below alone.
+At a certain level, decibel differences are not detectable.

-The difference for minimal improvements in quietness can cost over $1,000 in some cases.
-This is a common mistake.
+The difference for minimal improvements in quietness can cost over $1,000 in some cases for a few brands like Bosch.